Man pleads not guilty in Sandra Bullock stalking case

-LOS ANGELES (Reuters) - The man accused of breaking into Oscar-winning actress Sandra Bullock’s Los Angeles home entered a not guilty plea to more than two dozen charges in a Los Angeles court on Wednesday.
+LOS ANGELES, May 6 (Reuters) - The man accused of breaking into Oscar-winning actress Sandra Bullock’s Los Angeles home entered a not guilty plea to more than two dozen charges in a Los Angeles court on Wednesday.

 Joshua Corbett was charged with stalking, first-degree burglary, possession of a machine gun and possession of an assault weapon, among other things.
 He remained silent as his attorneys entered his plea.